Balogunhabeeb14/Air-Pollution-Monitoring-and-Prediction-System/README.md

 - https://researchprofiles.herts.ac.uk/portal/en/publications/air-pollution-prediction-using-machine-learning--a-review(66a033c0-3a9a-41b8-9887-cfa2cf048cdf).html

-Other works are under review.
-Please do let me know if you wish to contribute.

-The next project is the PASS.

 # PASS
 (Pollution Avoidance Support System), the free app will give vulnerable people, including those suffering from respiratory conditions like asthma, the information they need to make informed choices about where they travel to avoid high exposure to air pollutants.